QiuyueXue/QiuyueXue.github.io/_news/announcement_3.md

 related_posts: false
 ---

-ECG Necklace and PPG Earring papers accepted to CHI 2025!
+The ECG Necklace paper and PPG Earring paper have been accepted to CHI 2025!